-Deputy Fire Marshals who are assigned standby duty may elect to receive one (1) hour's pay or one (1) hour of compensatory time for each eight (8) hours of such standby assignment.
+Deputy Fire Marshals who are assigned standby duty may elect to receive one (1) hour's pay or one (1) hour of compensatory time for each six (6) hours of such standby assignment.
 Compensatory time for standby duty will be limited to a maximum of sixteen (16) hours.
 Employees so designated must be within immediate contact by telephone or pager and able to report to the designated fire scene immediately, within one (1) hour.
 A City vehicle may be requested by the employee when on standby.
+Employees assigned standby duty for any holiday noted in 4.4 shall be compensated at two (2) hours pay or two (2) hours of compensatory time for each six (6) hours of standby assignment.